sonyxperiadev/dataflow/README.md

   <img src="{{filename_without_extension}}.png" />
   ```

-* `flows` - a list of all the Flow objects in the diagram.
+* `flows` - a list of all the Flow nodes in the diagram.
 Attributes of the
   flow is accessible inside the iteration scope.

   ```mustache